Terra Nova (ship)

 Terra Nova was a whaler and polar expedition ship.
-She is best known for carrying the 1910 British Antarctic Expedition, Robert Falcon Scott's last expedition.
+The ship is best known for carrying the 1910 British Antarctic Expedition, Robert Falcon Scott's last expedition.

 Construction

-Terra Nova (Latin for "new land") was built in 1884 for the Dundee whaling and sealing fleet.
-She was ideally suited to the polar regions and worked for 10 years in the annual seal fishery in the Labrador Sea, proving her worth for many years before she was called upon for expedition work.
+Terra Nova (Latin for "new land") was built in 1884 for the Dundee whaling and sealing fleet and was ideally suited to the polar regions and had been operating for 10 years in the annual seal fishery in the Labrador Straits.

 Expedition relief

-In 1903, she sailed in company with fellow ex-whaler SY Morning to assist in freeing the National Antarctic Expedition's RRS Discovery from McMurdo Sound.
+In 1903, Terra Nova sailed in company with fellow ex-whaler SY Morning to assist in freeing the National Antarctic Expedition's RRS Discovery from McMurdo Sound.
 On return to Great Britain, expedition leader Commander Robert Falcon Scott was promoted to the rank of captain.

 On return from the Antarctic, Terra Nova was purchased by the American millionaire William Ziegler and placed under the command of a Norwegian, Captain Johan Kjeldsen.
 She sailed to the Arctic to return members of the US Fiala/Ziegler expedition from Franz Josef Land to Norway.
 This expedition had lost its ship America, crushed by ice, during an attempt to reach the North Pole.

 After returning to Newfoundland in 1906, Terra Nova resumed sealing duties with her owners, C. T. Bowring & Co. of St. John's and Liverpool.